jcavera/subjective_time/data/README.md

 # File format for the r_macr.txt file

-The macro resource file consists of line that are referenced from the r_year files.
+The macro resource file consists of lines that are referenced from the r_year files.
 Each line is fixed length at 136 characters (134 + cr + nl, the same as the previously mentioned resource files) and the software-read content is delimited by tilde characters that pad the line to size (again, the same as the other files).
 Anything on a line after the tildes is there just to make things easier for humans.